Army All-American Diary: Cam Akers on FSU commitment, dreaming of the Army Bowl

 Florida State was just the best situation for me.
 Coaching stability, the relationship with the coaches, winning national championships.
 Florida State has everything I want, and it was the coolest campus.

 This is a great experience.
 I advise everyone to come and see it and if you’re a player, work to make it here.
 The best come out here.
 Any upcoming football player, come here and experience it.
-It’s one of a kind and a real blessing to experience it.”
+It’s one of a kind and a real blessing to experience it.

 Click the gallery below to see who is playing in the U.S. Army All-American Bowl:

-2017 U.S. Army All-American Bowl, Cam Akers, Clinton, Florida State Seminoles, football, Mississippi, U.S. Army All-American Bowl
+2017 U.S. Army All-American Bowl, Cam Akers, Clinton, florida state football recruiting, Florida State Seminoles, football, Mississippi, U.S. Army All-American Bowl

 Related News